saida-d/mcp-findweather/README.md

-# MCP Server for Live Weather Details
+# MCP Server for Live Weather (with CrewAI- Agentic AI Solution)

 This project implements an MCP (Model Context Protocol) server to fetch live weather details using the [WeatherAPI.com](https://www.weatherapi.com/) API.
 It supports querying weather data by city name or latitude/longitude and integrates with CrewAI for agent-based workflows and A2A (Agent-to-Agent) communication for collaborative data processing.